Robert-Beane/theoryProject/README.md

 Our primary goal with this project was to be able to accurately process the training and validation data above a threshold of 20%.
 Our hypothesis was that we would eventually be able to balance out these accuracies through tweaks to our neural network design (different filter counts, activation functions, kernel sizes, etc.).

 ### Project Methods

+Our final implementation utilizes a CNN (convolutional neural network) to train and validate data.
+This neural network is particulary effective for image processing.
+Images consist of multidimenionsal data which can be quite complex to process and analyze.
+CNNs are able to reduce the dimensionality of images by taking portions of the data and filtering it through their networks of layers.
+A great amount of precision can be acquired by implementing a CNN structure.
+Once we did this for our own project, our training data went from being ~5% accurate to ~%90 accurate.

 ### Training Process